panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 If `number2` parameter is not `undefined`, then the function simply returns `number1 * number2`.

 But if `number2` is `undefined`, it means that `multiply()` function has been called with one argument.
-In such case let's return a function `doMultiply()` that when later invoked performs the actual multiplication.
+In such a case let's return a function `doMultiply()` that when later invoked performs the actual multiplication.

-Note that `doMultiply()` function is a closure, since it captures `number1` variable from `multiply()` scope.
+`doMultiply()` is a closure because it captures `number1` variable from `multiply()` scope.

 </details>

 ## Summary

-If you answered 5 or more questions out of 7, then you have a good understanding of closures and know how to use them.
+You have a good understanding of closures if you answered 5 or more questions.

-If you answered correctly less than 5 questions, then you need a good refresher on closures.
+But you need a good refresher on closures if you answered correctly less than 5 questions.
 I recommend checking my post [A Simple Explanation of JavaScript Closures](/simple-explanation-of-javascript-closures/).

 Ready for a new challenge?
 Try to solve the [7 Simple but Tricky JavaScript Interview Questions](/simple-but-tricky-javascript-interview-questions/).